chairs··Updated December 18, 2026

 Affiliate disclosure: The Desk Den earns a commission on purchases made through links on this page, at no extra cost to you.
 Our recommendations are based on independent research and testing — affiliate relationships do not influence our picks.

-For most full-time remote workers, the Herman Miller Aeron is the correct long-term investment.
-If the price isn't workable, the Branch Ergonomic Chair covers the ergonomic fundamentals at a quarter of the cost.
+TL;DR: For most full-time remote workers, the Herman Miller Aeron is the correct long-term investment at $1,395.
+If the price isn't workable, the Branch Ergonomic Chair at $299 covers the ergonomic fundamentals at a fraction of the cost.
+The Steelcase Leap V2 beats the Aeron for one use case: extended reclined working.
+The Autonomous ErgoChair Pro at $449 is the best full-mesh option under $500.

 Here's what separates a chair that protects your body from one that just looks the part: